mkudzia/c4l-workshop-2016/outline.md

 4. Environment Variables
 5. Virtual Environments

-**TODO: maybe remove? it seems like we don't need this?** We’ll be using an fictional example throughout the workshop; for our purposes, our example character will be Elizabeth Bennet (from Jane Austen’s Pride and Prejudice).
+We’ll be using an fictional example throughout the workshop; for our purposes, our example character will be Elizabeth Bennet (from Jane Austen’s Pride and Prejudice).
 Because we like Jane Austen, and her writings are off copyright :)

 ## Intro:
 * Who are you?